angeiradu/Backend-implementation-summative/README.md

 ## Introduction

 Be Fit App provides a comprehensive platform for users to track their workouts, monitor their progress, and manage their fitness goals.
 The app features a user-friendly interface and a variety of tools to support users on their fitness journey.

+## Getting Started
+Upon launching the Be Fit App, you will be greeted with the home screen.
+To begin, click on the "Get Started" button.

 ## Features